Justice Department says it's investigating "violent riots" at UC Berkeley Turning Point USA event

 The Turning Point USA event came two months after the group's founder, conservative activist Charlie Kirk, was killed on a Utah college campus.
 The sold-out event was the final stop on a recent national college campus tour that the group has hosted since Kirk's death.

-On Monday night, dozens of mostly peaceful protestors gathered near the Turning Point event on the university's campus, and scuffles broke out between police and some protestors, videos of the demonstrations show.
+On Monday night, dozens of mostly peaceful protesters gathered near the Turning Point event on the university's campus, and scuffles broke out between police and some protesters, videos of the demonstrations show.
 At one point, somebody threw smoke bombs, CBS News Bay Area reported.

 In a statement, UC Berkeley said the school "is conducting a full investigation" and will cooperate with federal authorities to "identify the outside agitators responsible for attempting to disrupt last night's TPUSA event."